FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Introduction

 \section{Introduction}

-In recent years, dialog systems have embraced a booming in NLP research with a variety of neural models \cite{DBLP:conf/aaai/SerbanSBCP16,DBLP:conf/aaai/XingWWHZ18,DBLP:conf/aaai/GaoBLLS19,DBLP:conf/aaai/Sun0XYX20,chen2021gog}, which are capable of generating fluent and coherent responses.
-To cross the chasm of more high-level and complex ability between dialog systems and human beings, such as emotional support \cite{Rains2020SupportSE}, researchers have proposed a new and challenge Emotional Support Conversation (ESConv) task \cite{DBLP:conf/acl/LiuZDSLYJH20}, which focuses on reducing individuals' emotional distress with the appropriate strategy and providing supportive responses to a help-seeker \cite{Rains2020SupportSE,heaney2008social,DBLP:conf/chi/SlovakGF15}.
-It is important to train an emotional support dialog system with the proper strategy \cite{Zwaan2012ABD,DBLP:journals/coling/ZhouGLS20} and it can be applied to a wide range of scenarios, including mental health support (comforting a depressed help-seeker and providing suggestions) , social interactions (accompanying and encouraging the help-seeker) and so on \cite{DBLP:conf/acl/LiuZDSLYJH20}.
+In recent years, the research on dialog systems is booming in the field of natural language processing (NLP), and a variety of neural models {\cite{DBLP:conf/aaai/SerbanSBCP16,DBLP:conf/aaai/XingWWHZ18,DBLP:conf/aaai/GaoBLLS19,DBLP:conf/aaai/Sun0XYX20,chen2021gog,Ni2022HiTKGTG,DBLP:conf/coling/WangCLF0022}} have been proposed, which can generate fluent and coherent responses.
+To reduce the gap of high-level and complex ability between dialog systems and human beings, researchers are trying to complete a new and {challenging} {emotional support conversation} task \cite{DBLP:conf/acl/LiuZDSLYJH20} that focuses on reducing individuals' emotional distress with an appropriate strategy and providing supportive responses to a help-seeker \cite{Rains2020SupportSE,heaney2008social,DBLP:conf/chi/SlovakGF15}.
+In this case, it is important to train an emotional support dialog system with the proper strategy \cite{Zwaan2012ABD,DBLP:journals/coling/ZhouGLS20} so that it can be applied to a wide range of scenarios, including mental health support (comforting a depressed help-seeker and providing suggestions) , social interactions (encouraging the help-seeker), etc. \cite{DBLP:conf/acl/LiuZDSLYJH20}.